 Segments.
-We currently operate in three reportable segments: Autoscope, RTMS and CitySync.
-Autoscope is our machine-vision product line, and revenue consists of royalties (all of which are received from Econolite), as well as a portion of international sales.
-RTMS is our radar product line and, beginning in 2012, has revenue characteristics similar to Autoscope.
-CitySync is our ANPR product line.
+We currently operate in three reportable segments: Intersection, Highway and LPR.
+Autoscope® video is our machine-vision product line, and revenue consists of royalties (all of which are received from Econolite), as well as a portion of international product sales.
+Video products are normally sold in the Intersection segment.
+The Autoscope® radar is our radar product line, and revenue consists of royalties (all of which are received from Econolite), as well as a portion of international sales.
+Radar products are normally sold in the Highway segment.
+Autoscope® license plate recognition is our LPR product line.
 All segment revenues are derived from external customers.
 As a result of business model changes and modifications in how we manage our business, we may reevaluate our segment definitions in the future.